-New report claims current Windows Phones won't receive Apollo updateAlex Wagner - Deputy Managing Editor, News Desk
+New report claims current Windows Phones won't receive Apollo updateAlex Wagner - Editorial Director of News and Content

 Yesterday a video surfaced that showed a Microsoft developer evangelist claiming that all existing Windows Phones would be upgraded to the "next major version of Windows Phone," but now a new report claims that that may not be accurate.
 According to a source speaking to The Verge, there will be no Windows Phone 8 Apollo upgrade for existing devices.
 In a response to the original story about all devices receiving a WP8 update, Microsoft said that "all apps in our Marketplace today will run on the next version of Windows Phone" but that it had no news concerning future releases beyond that.